-- Establish rapport with client to gain his trust.
-It is important that the nurse should accept client’s current level of functioning.
-She should also be consistent, positive, and honest as well as adapt a nonjudgmental attitude when working with the client.
+- Establish rapport with the client to gain his trust.
+It is important that the nurse should accept the client’s current level of functioning.
+She should also be consistent, positive, and honest as well as to adapt a nonjudgmental attitude when working with the client.

-- Provide time and opportunity for client to express his feelings.
-It is essential that nurse should detect an ongoing grieving process and help client to find conclusion.
+- Provide time and opportunity for the client to express his feelings.
+It is essential that nurses should detect an ongoing grieving process and help the client to find a conclusion.

-- To manage outbursts of anger, assist client to identify sources of emotions.
-Assist client in regaining control.
+- To manage outbursts of anger, assist the client to identify sources of emotions.
+Assist clients in regaining control.

 - After every outburst, discuss with the client how his anger escalates.

-- Desensitize client to his memories of traumatic event.
+- Desensitize the client to his memories of the traumatic events.

-- Remind patient that setbacks on the process of treatment are not failures but an expected part of the therapy.
+- Remind patients that setbacks on the process of treatment are not failures but an expected part of the therapy.

-- Encourage client to accept forgiveness from his self and others.
+- Encourage the client to accept forgiveness from himself and others.

 - Emphasize with the client the importance of strict adherence to his medications.

-- Refer client to other sources of support such as community organizations and support groups.
+- Refer the client to other sources of support such as community organizations and support groups.

-- Encourage client to express his anger verbally rather than physically.
+- Encourage the client to express his anger verbally rather than physically.

 - Keltner, N., Bostrom, C., McGuness, T. Psychiatric Nursing 6th Edition.
 2012